the-random-encounter/screeps-typed-encounter/README.md

----
-description: >-
-  Here  you will find a description of the bot, it's behaviors, and information on how to use the bot yourself.
----

 # Overview

 ## Introduction

 **Random Encounter Bot** (REB) is a Screeps bot developed by [Random Encounter](https://github.com/the-random-encounter), initially in JavaScript and later converted to TypeScript.
-The project began in October 2023, as Random Encounter's second large JavaScript project, having written \~5,000 lines for a custom interactive Twitch [chatbot ](https://www.github.com/the-random-encounter/chatbot)([Git repo](https://github.com/the-random-encounter/randomencounterbot.git)) to use on his DJ livestreaming channel.
+The project began in October 2023, as Random Encounter's second large JavaScript project, having written \~5,000 lines for a custom interactive Twitch [chatbot](https://www.github.com/the-random-encounter/chatbot) ([Git repo](https://github.com/the-random-encounter/randomencounterbot.git)) to use on his DJ livestreaming channel.

 ## Installation